PAP Flap or TUG Flap

-In this procedure, Dr. Fisher removes a flap of skin, fat, and underlying gracilis muscle from your upper inner thigh.
+In a PAP flap, Dr. Fisher removes a flap of skin, fat, and no muscle from your posterior and inner thigh.
+In a TUG flap, Dr. Fisher removes a flap of skin, fat, and underlying gracilis muscle from your posterior and inner thigh.
 The loss of this muscle will not adversely affect the function of your leg.
-Although there are a few patients whose anatomy can sustain a TUG flap without removing the muscle, it is rare and not something that can be determined preoperatively.
+Although there are a few patients whose anatomy can sustain a flap without removing the muscle, this is rare and not something that can be determined preoperatively.

 Because a TUG flap can result in a higher incidence of lymphedema in the leg, it is only used in cases where patients do not have other donor sites, either due to a thin physique or abdominal scarring from previous procedures such as a tummy tuck.
 All of your options will be discussed with you in detail during your initial consultation.